-Three exam papers; Paper 1 (Physics in breadth), Paper 2 (Physics in depth) and Paper 3 (Unified Physics), with a separate standalone centre assessed practical endorsement.
+Paper 3 – Unified Physics, with a separate standalone centre assessed practical endorsement.

 Students usually go on to study at University on courses such as Physics, Astronomy, Materials Science, Geology, Geography, Engineering, Health Sciences, Computing and IT, Architecture and Music and Sound Recording.